jamesrobinsonvfx/clipbyattrib/README.md

 ![Cover Photo](https://github.com/jamesrobinsonvfx/clipbyattrib/blob/main/houdini/help/images/clipbyattrib-cover-resized.jpg)

 ## Overview
-Use the Clip SOP to cut primitives whose user-specified attribute value is outside a certain threshold.
+Use the **Clip SOP** to cut primitives whose user-specified attribute value is outside a certain threshold.

-Using the [Node:sop/blast] SOP with a group expression is very similar, but since it deletes points/prims entirely you usually wind up with a steppy, geometric edge.
+Using the **Blast SOP** with a group expression is very similar, but since it deletes points/prims entirely you usually wind up with a steppy, geometric edge.

-Since this node uses [Node:sop/clip] instead, primitives can be cut more accurately and the result can be a bit nicer.
+Since this node uses **Clip SOP** instead, primitives can be cut more accurately and the result can be a bit nicer.
 Often pairs well with a **Delta Mush**.

 ## Features

-Hit **Enter** in the viewport to enter the [Viewer State](https://www.sidefx.com/docs/houdini/hom/python_states.html) and check out the Info Panel HUD for more info about how to use the viewport features.
+Hit **Enter** in the viewport to enter the [Viewer State](https://www.sidefx.com/docs/houdini/hom/python_states.html) and check out the Info Panel HUD for more info about how to use the viewer state features.

-* Click to sample clipping threshold
+* Click to sample clipping threshold from mesh
 * Scroll wheel to interactively fine-adjust the clipping threshold*
 * Clip by a vector attribute and hotkeys to cycle through the components
 * Info Panel